A. L. Rowse: Bibliophile

 One of Rowse's great enthusiasms was collecting books, and he owned many first editions, many of them bearing his acerbic annotations.
 For example, his copy of the January 1924 edition of The Adelphi magazine edited by John Middleton Murry bears a pencilled note after Murry's poem In Memory of Katherine Mansfield: 'Sentimental gush on the part of JMM.
 And a bad poem.
 A.L.R.'

 Upon his death in 1997 he bequeathed his book collection to the University of Exeter, and his personal archive of manuscripts, diaries, and correspondence.
 In 1998 the University Librarian selected about sixty books from Rowse's own working library and a complete set of his published books.
 The Royal Institution of Cornwall selected some of the remaining books and the rest were sold to dealers.
 The London booksellers Heywood Hill produced two catalogues of books from his library.

 Honours

 Rowse was elected a Fellow of the British Academy (FBA), of the Royal Historical Society (FRHistS) and of the Royal Society of Literature (FRSL).

 In addition to his DLitt (Oxon) degree (1953), Rowse received the honorary degrees of DLitt from the University of Exeter in 1960 and DCL from the University of New Brunswick, Fredericton, Canada, the same year.

 In 1968 he was made a Bard of Gorseth Kernow, taking the bardic name Lef A Gernow ('Voice of Cornwall'), reflecting his high standing in the Cornish community.

 He was elected to the Athenaeum Club under Rule II in 1972, and received the Benson Medal of the Royal Society of Literature in 1982.

-Rowse was appointed a Companion of Honour (CH) in the 1997 New Year Honours.
+Rowse was appointed a Member of the Order of the Companions of Honour (CH) in the 1997 New Year Honours.